 - A letter of application that includes a daytime contact number

-- A photocopy of your passport (and your spouse's)
+- A photocopy of the passport of each adopter

-- Two passport size photographs of you (and two of your spouse)
+- Two passport size photographs of each adopter

 - The Declaration of Eligibility and Suitability (not a copy)

 - A letter from the Adoption Authority stating how many children you can adopt and from what country